/open · transparent metrics

 TOTP two-factor authentication

-Secure your account with a TOTP authenticator app (Google Authenticator, Authy, etc.).
+Secure your account with a TOTP authenticator app.

 Done